Paris goes under curfew as Europe ramps up virus restrictions | Malay Mail

 New infections in Germany continued to rise yesterday, pushing past 5,000 cases in 24 hours — a level not seen since a lockdown imposed on Europe’s biggest economy in the spring.

-“We're in a situation where I think we can still flatten the exponential growth,” Lothar Wieler, head of Germany's disease control agency said.
+“We’re in a situation where I think we can still flatten the exponential growth,” said Lothar Wieler, head of Germany’s disease control agency.
 “But for that we all need to make an effort.”

 Worsening situation